Posts tagged 'How To'

 CoinCalc.com came within $10 at most of the actual value after correcting for the weight of the cup.
 CoinCalc’s estimation was more accurate than I thought it would be.
 The site gives you a good ballpark range of the value of your coins without having to dump them all over the floor and count them out one by one or paying a fee to have Coinstar count them for you.

-Speaking of counting, I like to wrap my own coins and I use this little device pictured below to tally them up before wrapping.
+Speaking of counting, I like to wrap my own coins and I use this little device from MMF Industries pictured below to tally them up before wrapping.

 Plastic Coin Counter